Definition and Purpose

 Investment accounts: If the institution holds customer funds for investment (Mudarabah, Musharaka accounts), Zakah is typically the customer's responsibility (not the bank's), unless the bank explicitly accepts the liability.

-Sukuk (Islamic bonds): Sukuk holders owe Zakah on the underlying assets represented by the bonds (e.g., if a Sukuk represents a lease of real estate, the bondholder owes Zakah on the rental income).
+Sukuk (Shari'ah-compliant certificates): Sukuk holders owe Zakah on the underlying assets represented by the certificates where applicable.
+For example, if a Sukuk represents a lease of real estate, the holder owes Zakah on the rental income.